lu-ci/apex-sigma-core/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery (unless you're cool) and unwelcome sexual attention or advances (you'll know when they're wanted)
-* Trolling, insulting/derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory comments, and personal or political attacks (within reason)
-* Public or private harassment
+* Public or private harassment (he's serious on this one)
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission (don't be an idiot)
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting (a very loose, generally arbitrary standard-don't test Val!)

 ## Our Responsibilities